Kentmere Reservoir: Authorised works

-The Act named 12 Commissioners, several of whom had been on the original committee.
+The act named 12 commissioners, several of whom had been on the original committee.
 All had to be occupiers of mills on the rivers affected, with an annual value exceeding £50.
-The major of Kendal was a Commissioner while the Corporation owned water rights.
+The mayor of Kendal was a commissioner while the corporation owned water rights.
 The others were John Wakefield of Sedgwick gunpowder mills; John Gandy, James Gandy, John Edward Whitwell and Isaac Whitwell of Dockray Hall Mills; John Jowitt Wilson, William Wilson, and John Hewetson Wilson of Castle Mills; John Ireland of Low Mills; Cornelius Nicholson of Cowan Head and Burneside paper mills; and Benjamin Turton of Staveley Bobbin Mill.

-The Commissioners could build any or all of the five reservoirs.
+The commissioners could build any or all of the five reservoirs.
 As well as having powers to borrow money to fund construction, they could collect rates from individual mills, which were based on the number of feet of fall in level at that mill.
-Any corn mill with less than 6 pairs of stones did not have to pay rates, while the Barley Bridge corn mill at Staveley was exempt.
-The Act also stated that the Commissioners were the only ones authorised to build reservoirs in the named valleys.
+Any corn mill with less than six pairs of stones did not have to pay rates, while the Barley Bridge corn mill at Staveley was exempt.
+The act also stated that the commissioners were the only ones authorised to build reservoirs in the named valleys.
 This fact was overlooked by Manchester Corporation in 1962 when they considered building a reservoir for drinking water supply in Bannisdale.